Quick Answer

 Meals represent the nutrition strategies that fuel performance and recovery.

-Athletes require sufficient nutrients to support:
+Athletes need enough energy and nutrients to support:

 - muscle repair